Heyman Center Fellowships

-Faculty applications for the Heyman Center Fellowships (2017-18) are due 1 September 2016.
-Post-MPhil graduate student applications are due 1 November 2016.
-Fellowships are open to all Columbia and Barnard tenured and tenure-track faculty and dissertating graduate students.
+Faculty applications for the Heyman Center Fellowships (2018-19) are due 4 September 2017 (post-MPhil graduate student applications are due 16 October 2017).
+Faculty fellowships are open to all Columbia and Barnard tenured and tenure-track faculty.

 - research proposal (1500 words);

 - cover letter, giving a brief description (200 words) of the project, a brief schedule for completion, and commenting on why participation in a weekly interdisciplinary seminar at this point in your research would be particularly beneficial

 - curriculum vitae (this must include a section on departmental and university service)

 - letters of recommendation (2) required for dissertating graduate students only

 Applications must be submitted as a single Word or PDF document, containing all materials noted above (excluding letters of recommendation—for graduate students only).
 Label the file thus: Last Name, First Name—HCH Fellowship 2018-19 (e.g., “Hamilton, Alexander—HCH Fellowship 2018-19”)